Knowing how to raise capital efficiently is a daunting task. Sploda is here to help!

 Your “Pitch Deck”

 A pitch deck is a brief presentation, often created using PowerPoint, Keynote or Prezi, used to provide your audience with a quick overview of your business plan and encourage investors to “buy in”.
 Once you have created your slides, you should save them in PDF format, then upload them to your Sploda profile.
 You can do this in your company survey – accessing it via the Sploda Dashboard.
-If you have not created a Pitch Deck, do some research or get some advice on the best constructs.
-There are plenty of free templates and examples out there – such as this one.
-Here are some famous pitch decks from the likes of Facebook, Uber etc.
+If you have not created a Pitch Deck, here is how to do it and here is a free PowerPoint template.
+Sploda STRONGLY encourages you to create a pitch deck and upload it when completing your survey.
+You can do this toward the end of the survey.

 This is perhaps the biggest single turn-off for investors.
 Get your valuation wrong and investors will not only dismiss you immediately, they likely won’t be interested if you change it later.
 Many things can affect valuation, not the least of which is the experience of the founder(s) or leadership team.
 If you have a track record of building successful companies, you are more likely to attract investors at a higher valuation than leaders without a track record.
 Don’t be greedy.
 Don’t think “I’ll set it high so they can negotiate it down”.
 It’s like selling your car – if you set a price that is way over market, no one is going to call you, no matter how many bells and whistles it has.
 If you are looking at raising capital based on equity, Sploda will do a simple calculation based on your capital “ask” and the percentage of the company you are offering – that valuation goes on the report that investors receive.
 If you don’t know how to value your company, seek help before you try to raise capital.